The Patent Litigation Law Review: Switzerland

 - enforcement proceedings regarding judgments issued under the Federal Patent Court's exclusive jurisdiction.

 A notable feature of the Federal Patent Court is that it comprises both legally and technically trained judges.
-Roughly two-fifths of the technical judges graduated in chemistry, biochemistry or biology, a third in physics, and the rest in mechanical and electrical engineering.
-The vast majority of the technically trained judges are qualified European patent attorneys.
-While the president is the only full-time judge of the Federal Patent Court, one technically trained judge has a part-time appointment and the further judges are called on a case-by-case basis.
+Roughly two-fifths of the technical judges graduated in chemistry, biochemistry or biology, one-third graduated in physics, and the rest graduated in mechanical and electrical engineering.3 The vast majority of the technically trained judges are qualified European patent attorneys.
+While the president is the only full-time judge of the Federal Patent Court, one technically trained judge has a part-time appointment, and the further judges are called on a case-by-case basis.

-In litigations before the Federal Patent Court, the parties are free to use for their submissions and pleadings any of the official Swiss languages – German, French, Italian and Romansh.
-If all parties agree, they may also use English.
-Parties make use of this option in roughly one-third of the cases.
+In litigation before the Federal Patent Court, the parties are free to use for their submissions and pleadings any of the official Swiss languages – German, French, Italian and Romansh.
+If all parties agree, they may also use English.4 Parties make use of this option in roughly one-third of the cases.

 ii Unitary patent territory Switzerland and Liechtenstein

-According to a treaty between Switzerland and Liechtenstein, the two countries constitute one single patent territory.
-Swiss national patents and European patents designating Switzerland or Liechtenstein are also valid in the respective other country and can only be invalidated for both countries together.
+According to a treaty between Switzerland and Liechtenstein, the two countries constitute a single patent territory.5 Swiss national patents and European patents designating Switzerland or Liechtenstein are also valid in the respective other country and can only be invalidated for both countries together.

 Types of patent

-Under Swiss law, supplementary protection certificates (SPCs) for medicinal products and for plant protection products may be granted on the basis of Swiss national and Swiss parts of European patents.
-The Swiss regime for SPCs closely follows the corresponding legislation of the European Union.
-However, because Switzerland is not a member of the European Union, judgments of the European Court of Justice on the interpretation and application of the EU legislation on SPCs are not binding in Switzerland.
+Under Swiss law, supplementary protection certificates (SPCs) for medicinal products and plant protection products may be granted on the basis of Swiss national and Swiss parts of European patents.
+The Swiss regime8 for SPCs closely follows the corresponding legislation of the European Union; however, because Switzerland is not a member of the European Union, judgments of the European Court of Justice on the interpretation and application of the EU legislation on SPCs are not binding in Switzerland.
 A Swiss SPC's maximum term of protection is five years.

-Swiss lawmakers also partially followed the EU's endeavours to improve the health of children by incentivising pharmaceutical companies to perform paediatric tests for their drugs by extending already granted SPCs by an additional six months (Paediatric Extensions).
-The Swiss legislator, however, went one step further and decided to not only grant the benefit of an additional six months' exclusivity period to those who have already been granted an SPC, but also to those who, for whatever reason, have not previously obtained an ordinary SPC (Paediatric Certificate).
-The detailed regulations for the Paediatric Extensions and the Paediatric Certificate can be found in the Federal Ordinance on Patents.
+Swiss lawmakers also partially followed the European Union's endeavours to improve the health of children by incentivising pharmaceutical companies to perform paediatric tests for their drugs by extending already granted SPCs by an additional six months (paediatric extensions).9 The Swiss legislator, however, went one step further and decided to grant the benefit of an additional six-month exclusivity period not only to those who have already been granted an SPC but also to those who, for whatever reason, have not previously obtained an ordinary SPC (paediatric certificate).10 The detailed regulations for the paediatric extensions and the paediatric certificate can be found in the Federal Ordinance on Patents.11

 Procedure in patent enforcement and invalidity actions